jupyter-lsp/jupyterlab-lsp/README.md

    or permanently by setting `c.Completer.use_jedi = False` in your [`ipython_config.py` file](https://ipython.readthedocs.io/en/stable/config/intro.html?highlight=ipython_config.py#systemwide-configuration).

-1. (Optional; *nix-only) As a security measure Jupyter limits file access to the Jupyter root directory (the place where you launch the Jupyter server).
+1. (Linux/OSX-only) As a security measure Jupyter limits file access to the Jupyter root directory (the place where you launch the Jupyter server).
 Thus, in order to allow `jupyterlab-lsp` to navigate to external files such as packages installed system-wide or to libraries inside a virtual environment (`conda`,